CNC G Codes for Beginners: Essential Commands, Examples, and Best Practices

 • Incorrect I/J or R in arcs: Understand your controller’s arc center conventions and quadrants.

 • Feed mode mistakes: Mills often use G94; lathes commonly use G95 for threading.
-Wrong feed mode ruins the surface finish or the tool.
+Wrong feed mode can ruin surface finish or the tool.

 • Modal “leftovers”: Cancel cycles with G80; reset states at program end; and clear cutter comp with G40.